-The Heritage Management Plan, and associated Heritage Chance Find Procedure, was reviewed by Aboriginal groups during the 2015 Mines Act/Environmental Management Act Permits Application

-(Pretivm 2015) review process and completed in 2015.
+The Heritage Management Plan, and associated Heritage Chance Find Procedure, was reviewed by Aboriginal groups during the 2015 Mines Act/Environmental Management Act Permits Application (Pretium 2015) review process and completed in 2015.
 No comments were received.
 During construction activities in 2017 crews were made aware of and trained to use the Chance Find Procedure.
 No new archaeological or heritage resources were identified during construction activities.

-All Aboriginal groups were consulted on a new Heritage Inspection Permit application that was submitted for the area encompassing the Brucejack Mine and ancillary infrastructure during 2020; no comments were received.
-The Aboriginal groups were also notified in advance of a ground based archaeological impact assessment conducted along the Brucejack Access Road in areas of proposed additional disturbance.
+All three Aboriginal groups were consulted on a new Heritage Inspection Permit application that was submitted for the area encompassing the Brucejack Mine and ancillary infrastructure during 2020; no comments were received.
+The Aboriginal groups were also notified in advance of the most recent ground based archaeological impact assessment conducted in 2020 along the Brucejack Access Road in areas of proposed additional disturbance.
 In response to this consultation, a Lands Officer from the Nisga'a Lisims Government participated in the field surveys conducted as part of that assessment.
-No new archaeological sites or heritage resources were found in 2020.
+No archaeological or heritage surveys, assessments, or consultation occurred in 2021.